-Griffiths Island is a sanctuary for plants, birds and animals, of winding pathways and the spectacular lighthouse at the eastern tip, is a great place to explore.
+Griffiths Island with its colony of shearwater seabirds, winding pathways and the spectacular lighthouse at the eastern tip, is a great place to explore.

 A dune habitat comprising 37 hectares of remnant coastal scrub and grassland, this crown land parcel was first reserved as a public park in 1902.